tomrailio/Protopaja-SAAB-22/README.md

 The software will be published under a very permissive MIT license.
 See the licence file disclosed in this repository for further details.

+# Schematics, PCB blueprint as well as part lists are located in Schematics folder

 Technical Specifications:

   * Power level < 20 dBm EIRP (antenna gain + output power).